apache/incubator-weex/doc/source/guide/set-up-env.md

 **NOTE: ** If you get an error like "permission error", try installing with `sudo`.

-Then you can use the weex command to verify that the installation is successful:
+Then you can use the Weex command to verify that the installation is successful:

 ![](https://img.alicdn.com/tfs/TB1NBhdQXXXXXXzXFXXXXXXXXXX-712-343.png)

 ### Generate a new Weex project

-You can use CLI to generate a Weex project called "awesome-project".
+You can use the CLI to generate a Weex project called "awesome-project".
 Run the following command in a Terminal:

 ```bash
 $ weex init awesome-project